 Adults with chickenpox should stay off work until all the spots have crusted over.
 They should seek medical advice if they develop any abnormal symptoms, such as infected blisters.

-Adults with chickenpox may benefit from taking antiviral medicine if treatment is started early in the course of the illness.
+Adults with chickenpox may benefit from taking antiviral medicine if treatment is started early.

 If you have not had chickenpox before, you can also catch chickenpox from someone with shingles (an infection caused by the same virus).
 However, it's not possible to catch shingles from someone who has chickenpox.